saitamasahil/Pixel-Launcher-Extended/README.md

 ## Building from source

 If you don't want to download built module from mirrors above, then you can build magisk module yourself using PLE Builder.
 You can run PLE Builder in Linux based distros & Termux(F-Droid version).
 This is one time process & It installs PLE Builder into your system.
-You can run or update the builder in future by typing **PLE** in your Terminal/Termux & selecting **Update PLE Builder** option.
+You can run or update the builder in future by typing **PLE** or **ple** in your Terminal/Termux & selecting **Update PLE Builder** option.

 ### Install & run PLE Builder in Ubuntu, Debian, and other Linux distributions
 - Clone the repo using git.